-Neuritic Amyloid Plaques — Histomorphologic Evidence of Pathologic Synergy in Alzheimer’s Disease
+Neuritic Amyloid Plaques — Histomorphologic Evidence of Pathologic Synergy in AD

 Overview

-Neuritic amyloid plaques provide histomorphologic evidence of pathologic synergy, wherein extracellular amyloid-beta (Aβ) deposits trigger intracellular tau misfolding in nearby axons and dendrites [@seaad].
+Neuritic amyloid plaques provide histomorphologic evidence of pathologic synergy, wherein extracellular amyloid-beta (Aβ) deposits trigger intracellular tau misfolding in nearby axons and dendrites 1SEA-AD: Seattle-Alzheimer's Disease Brain Cell AtlasOpen reference.
 This hypothesis proposes that different proteinopathies do not occur in isolation but interact synergistically to accelerate neurodegeneration in Alzheimer’s disease, Down syndrome, and cerebral amyloid angiopathy.

 The presence of neuritic plaques—distinguished from diffuse plaques by their dense amyloid core surrounded by dystrophic neurites containing hyperphosphorylated tau—provides critical evidence that amyloid and tau pathologies influence each other’s formation and propagation, rather than existing as independent processes.